Alliance for European Integration

-The Alliance for European Integration (Alianța pentru Integrare Europeană) was a centre-right anti-communist ruling coalition in Moldova from the July 2009 election until it lost to a no confidence vote in the Parliament on February 13, 2013.
+The Alliance for European Integration (Alianța pentru Integrare Europeană) was a centre-right, anti-communist coalition that governed Moldova from the July 2009 election until it lost to a no confidence vote in the Parliament on February 13, 2013.
 It was succeeded by the anti-communist Pro-European Coalition.

 Overall context

 After the April 2009 election and the civil unrest, the climate in Moldova became very polarised.
 The parliament failed to elect a new president.
 For this reason, the parliament was dissolved and snap elections were held.
 The July 29 polls were won by the Communist Party (PCRM) with 44.7% of the vote.
 That gave the former ruling party 48 MPs, and the remaining 53 seats in the 101-member chamber went to four opposition parties.
 51 votes are needed to elect the speaker and prime minister, and 61 votes to elect the president.

 Membership

 After the July 2009 elections, the centre-right anti-communist alliance was formed by the following parties: Liberal Democratic Party (18 seats), Liberal Party (15 seats), Democratic Party (13 seats), and Our Moldova Alliance (7 seats).
 On August 8, 2009, the four Moldovan parties agreed to create a governing coalition that pushed the Communist Party (PCRM) into opposition; the Communists had been in government since 2001.
 The name of the coalition was decided to be "Alliance for European Integration" (AIE for short).
 On 25 September 2009, the Alliance for European Integration voted for a pro-European coalition government.

 After the 2010 elections, the centre-right anti-communist alliance increased its majority from 53 seats to 59 seats.
 Although Our Moldova Alliance (AMN) did not return to parliament, the leaders of the three remaining parties of the alliance signed a new coalition agreement on 30 December 2010.
 Consequently, a new cabinet was installed on 14 January 2011, when an investiture vote took place in parliament.